Sections in stratas

 If strata lots in a strata corporation are divided into sections, the strata corporation still retains its powers and duties with respect to matters relating to the strata corporation as a whole.

-In April 2013, the Real Estate Council of BC (RECBC) issued information bulletins clarifying the responsibilities of strata management companies managing sections to acknowledge and protect the different interests of strata corporations and sections.
-(The Real Estate Council of BC is responsible for the licensing, education and discipline of strata property managers and strata property management companies).
+In April 2013, the Real Estate Council of BC (RECBC), now part of the BC Financial Services Authority (BCFSA) as of August 1, 2021; issued information bulletins clarifying the responsibilities of strata management companies managing sections to acknowledge and protect the different interests of strata corporations and sections.
+(BCFSA is responsible for the licensing, education and discipline of strata property managers and strata property management companies).

 The Strata Property Act and regulations specify what types of strata lots can become sections to represent the different interests of: